Hit-and-run deaths at an all-time high, AAA says

 About a month ago, Young was riding down a street on the Northwest Side when he was hit by a car pulling out of an alley.
 Young said the driver stopped, but only briefly.

-"He reached out with his hand, grabbed me of the floor, threw me $50.00 and got back in the car," said Young.
+"He reached out with his hand, grabbed me off the floor, threw me $50.00 and got back in the car," said Young.

 In 2016, AAA said there were over 2,000 hit-and-run deaths nationwide, 65 of those in Illinois.
 AAA says the majority of victims are bicyclists and pedestrians.